What Does Logistics Software Cost by Type?

 Warehouse Management System Cost

-Statista puts warehouse automation spending past $41 billion globally by 2027.
+Statista puts warehouse automation spending in the tens of billions globally by 2027.
 But you don't need robots to get value out of a WMS.
 The first win is always the same.
 You finally know exactly what's in the warehouse and where it's sitting.
 That one thing cuts pick times by 25-40%.

-Inventory management core: $15,000-$30,000.
+Inventory management core, sized by SKU count and location count.
 Live stock levels across every location, SKU tracking by barcode or RFID, lot and serial number tracking, and reorder alerts that fire on their own.
 This module is sneakily hard.
 It has to cope with partial receipts, damaged goods, returns, and multi-warehouse transfers, and keep the count dead accurate through all of it.

-Pick, pack, and ship: $15,000-$25,000.
+Pick, pack, and ship, sized by your order profile.
 Wave picking, zone picking, or batch picking, each tuned to a different warehouse layout.
 Packing stations that verify weight and spit out shipping labels.
 Ship confirmation that updates inventory and fires off the customer notification.
 Your picking algorithm basically sets how efficiently the whole warehouse runs, and which one is right comes down to your order profile (single-item versus multi-item, same-SKU versus a mixed bag).

-Receiving and putaway: $10,000-$18,000.
+Receiving and putaway, sized by inbound volume and inspection rules.
 Matching purchase orders against what actually showed up, quality inspection steps, directed putaway that sends each item to the right bin, and cross-docking for goods that ship straight back out without ever hitting a shelf.
 Cross-docking on its own trims 2-4 days of dwell time for your fast-moving SKUs.

-Barcode and RFID integration: $8,000-$15,000.
+Barcode and RFID integration, sized by hardware variety.
 Handheld scanner support, barcode generation for your inventory labels, RFID readers for bulk scanning, and zone-based RFID tracking.
-RFID runs pricier per tag ($0.10-$0.50 each), but it lets you count inventory in minutes instead of days.
+RFID runs pricier per tag, but it lets you count inventory in minutes instead of days.
 For a lot of operations that trade is worth it.

-Reporting and labor management: $10,000-$18,000.
+Reporting and labor management, sized by how granular the tracking gets.
 Picks per hour by employee, order accuracy rates, warehouse utilization heat maps, and labor cost split out by activity.
 These are the numbers that finally tell you whether your warehouse problem is a software problem, a layout problem, or a staffing one.

 A WMS plugs into your TMS for outbound shipments and into your ERP for purchase orders and financial reporting.
-Those integrations run $15,000-$30,000, and they're exactly what turns a standalone WMS into a real supply chain platform.
+Those two integrations are a meaningful block of work on their own, and they're exactly what turns a standalone WMS into a real supply chain platform.
 We go deeper on the connected-system side in our breakdown of IoT and connected system development costs.

 How to Reduce Logistics Software Cost Without Cutting Features?